hydroframe/subsettools/paper/paper.md

 # Acknowledgements

-This research has been supported by the U.S. Department of Energy Office of Science (DE-AC02-05CH11231) and the US National Science Foundation Office of Advanced Cyberinfrastructure (OAC- 2054506 and OAC-1835855).
+This research has been supported by the U.S. Department of Energy Office of Science IDEAS-Watersheds (DE-AC02-05CH11231) and the US National Science Foundation Office of Advanced Cyberinfrastructure HydroFrame projects (OAC- 2054506 and OAC-1835855).

 # References